Become a Proofreader with No Experience (A 10-Step Guide)

 What are the pros of being a proofreader?

-The pros of being a proofreader include having intellectually stimulating work, acquiring better written communication skills, and helping others.
+The pros of being a proofreader include intellectually stimulating work, improved written communication skills, and the opportunity to help others.

-Furthermore, freelance proofreaders can be their own boss, set their own schedule, and work from home.
+Furthermore, freelance proofreaders can be their own bosses, set their own schedules, and work from home.

 What are the cons of being a proofreader?